-Businesses typically overspend on the cloud by roughly 35%.
+Businesses typically overspend on the cloud by roughly 35%, reflecting a significant gap in effective cloud cost management.
 And one of the biggest contributors to cloud cost bill shock is idle resources, along with unallocated resources.
 Wouldn't it be wonderful if we could switch off the idle cloud resources when they're not in use, and then turn them back on when needed?
 What if this could be automated?
+What if this automation, which resonates with the principles of FinOps, could be seamlessly integrated?

 Here, we are introducing Harness Intelligent Cloud AutoStopping Rules to manage your idle resources both dynamically and automatically.
 AutoStopping Rules make sure that your non-production resources run only when used, and never when idle.
 Furthermore, they let you run your workloads on fully orchestrated spot instances without having to worry about any spot interruptions.
 With AutoStopping Rules configured, you will: